JonathanSerafini/chef-cfn/README.md

 ### chef_cfn::ohai

 Installs the aws-sdk chef_gem as well as the ohai[cfn] plugin.
-When this runs, it will populate attributes under the node['cfn'] namespace which may then be used to report signals with the signal handler.
+When this runs, it will populate the properties, stack, tags and vpc attribute hashes under the node['cfn'] namespace which may then be used to report signals with the signal handler.

+In addition, the properties hash will be merged, and potentially overriden, by any hints set in the cfn hint.

 ###### Required IAM policies
 ```json